 In recent times, as more people recognize the importance of memorialization in the grieving process and as the desire for alternative burial options increases, cemeteries have evolved.
-Contemporary memorial parks emphasize the simplistic beauty of nature and of life by utilizing flat stones and including just a few tall monuments to represent hope.
+Contemporary memorial parks emphasize the simplistic beauty of nature and of life by utilizing flat stones and including just a few tall monuments that often represent hope.
 More modern options, such as a columbarium or a cremation bench, meet the needs of individuals who wish to be cremated.
 Some cemeteries have also aimed to better support those who are grieving by designing features like memorial walls, healing paths, and sacred spaces to gather or meditate.

 Because burial signifies the finality of death, it can be a key part of the journey through grief for many individuals.
 Spending time at a gravesite encourages peace in knowing that a loved one is at rest.
 Besides paying tribute to a person’s life and legacy, permanent memorials can help sustain the feeling of a physical connection with the deceased.
 They also offer a place for others to remember and honor the decedent far into the future.